 4. Market risk

 The Firm is not exposed to market risk other than foreign exchange risk in respect of its accounts receivable and cash balances held in currencies other than GBP.
 The Firm calculates its foreign exchange risk by reference to the provisions of BIPRU 7.5.
+Business receipts in foreign currency are translated into GBP on a regular basis.
 Foreign exchange risk is not considered to be material for the purposes of this disclosure.

 The Firm takes a prudent approach to the management of its capital base and monitors its expenditure on a monthly basis in order to take account of any material fluctuations which may cause its Fixed Overheads Requirement to be reassessed.
 The Firm ensures that at all times it has sufficient capital to meet its Fixed Overheads Requirement and formally verifies this on a quarterly basis.

 Under Pillar 2 of the FCA’s capital requirements, the Firm has undertaken an assessment of the adequacy of capital based upon all the risks to which the business is exposed (“ICAAP”).
 As at 31 May 2016, this analysis concluded that the Firm did not require additional capital against the identified key risks as it was already sufficiently covered.
 So under the Pillar 1 requirements this meant the Firm had to have an internal regulatory capital of £468,619.
 It has therefore been concluded that the Firm’s resources are sufficient to support its operations over the next year, and no additional capital injections are necessary.